mitchfuku/taikoexplorer/README.md

     insert into taikoexplorer_db_songstyle (name, description) values ('Odaiko', '');
     insert into taikoexplorer_db_songstyle (name, description) values ('Yatai', '');
     insert into taikoexplorer_db_songstyle (name, description) values ('Other', '');

-## What's Virtualenv?

-Basically, activating virtualenv creates a "virtual" environment for your development.
-Anytime you run "pip install <package_name>" or anything like that while virtualenv is active, it will not install the package into your computer's root, but into its virtual root (venv/bin).
-Yay for not installing tons of crap packages on your computer!

 ## Database Help